Law and economics: Positive law and economics

 'Positive law and economics' uses economic analysis to predict the effects of various legal rules.
-So, for example, a positive economic analysis of tort law would predict the effects of a strict liability rule as opposed to the effects of a negligence rule.
-Positive law and economics has also at times purported to explain the development of legal rules, for example the common law of torts, in terms of their economic efficiency.
+So, for example, a positive economic analysis of tort law would predict the effects of a strict liability rule rather than a negligence rule.
+Positive law and economics have also at times purported to explain the development of legal rules, for example, the common law of torts, in terms of their economic efficiency.

 Normative law and economics

 Normative law and economics goes one step further and makes policy recommendations based on the economic consequences of various policies.
-The key concept for normative economic analysis is efficiency, in particular, allocative efficiency.
+The key concept in normative economic analysis is efficiency, particularly, allocative efficiency.

 A common concept of efficiency used by law and economics scholars is Pareto efficiency.
-A legal rule is Pareto efficient if it could not be changed so as to make one person better off without making another person worse off.
+A legal rule is Pareto efficient if it cannot be changed to make one person better off without making another person worse off.
 A weaker conception of efficiency is Kaldor–Hicks efficiency.
-A legal rule is Kaldor–Hicks efficient if it could be made Pareto efficient by some parties compensating others as to offset their loss.
+A legal rule is Kaldor–Hicks efficient if it could be made Pareto efficient by some parties compensating others to offset their losses.